SachinChauhan0911/Netflix-Case-study/README.md

+# Project Title:
+Analysis of Netflix Content for Strategic Decision-Making and Global Growth

 About NETFLIX
 Netflix is one of the most popular media and video streaming platforms.
 They have over 10000 movies or tv shows available on their platform, as of mid-2021, they have over 222M Subscribers globally.
 This tabular dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc.

-Business Problem:
+# Problem Statement:

-Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries
+Analyzed Netflix’s global dataset of movies and TV shows to determine which content types to produce and how to grow the platform's business in different countries.

+# Approach:
+Conducted exploratory data analysis (EDA), examining content availability across countries, release trends, TV shows vs. movies, director and actor analysis, and genre distribution.
+Preprocessed data to handle missing values and conducted both univariate and bivariate visual analysis to derive insights.

 Dataset:
 The dataset provided to you consists of a list of all the TV shows/movies available on Netflix:

 - Show_id: Unique ID for every Movie / Tv Show